kiwidreamz/sorting-algorithms-visualizer/README.md

 ### Live Website Demo

-You can go check out this web app [here](https://sortingalgoviz2.vercel.app/).
+You can go check out this app [here](https://sortingalgoviz2.vercel.app/).

 ______